thecogworks/Cogworks.CogFlare/src/Cogworks.CogFlare.Core/README.md

 *   When any media item is changed(**Saved**), it will be purged from CloudFlare's cache
 *   The ability to toggle the package functionality on/off in the settings
 *   The ability to toggle the cloudfarte cache by adding the property "disableCloudFlareCache" to the node you wish to ignore
-*   If you want to bypass a form page now you have 2 options, using the "disableCloudFlareCache" in the form node or using the "BlockListPropertyAlias" and "FormBlockAlias" in the settings
+*   If you want to bypass a page now you have 2 options, using the "disableCloudFlareCache" in the node or using the "BlockListPropertyAlias" and "BlockAliases" in the settings

 ### Advanced Functionality